 Identifying the good and the bad noise consultants

 This is aimed at those of you who have something resembling a normal life so have decided to get someone in to do your noise assessments for you.
-There is a boiling cauldron of noise assessment providers out there so how do you sort through them to identify the decent ones from the useless?
-Well, never being short of an opinion or reticent about expressing it, here are some of my own 'red flag' issues which would send me running for the hills and looking to find another supplier if I was looking to order a noise assessment, or some key questions you should ask of a potential provider which can help you choose one of the good ones.
+There is a boiling cauldron of noise survey providers out there so how do you sort through them to identify the decent ones from the useless?
+Well, never being short of an opinion or reticent about expressing it, here are some of our own 'red flag' issues which would send us running for the hills and looking to find another supplier if we were looking to order in a noise assessment, or some key questions you should ask of a potential provider which can help you choose one of the good ones.

 1. Claiming or insinuating some form of HSE approval.